Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Numerical results: 2D human femur

+An \rvst{a priori} performance analysis of MLMC mean and variance estimators is done by the so-called screening test, in which a fixed number of 50 samples is considered over four levels of meshes.
+For the MLMC mean estimate, we assume---for \rvst{simplicity}---that the estimated normalizing function $\htwoMC(\uhONOt)$ (from \feq{Eq:MLMCerrornew3}) is spatially constant, i.e., $\Nmhatinf =\max(\htwoMC(\uhONOt))$.
+With this, by considering a ${L}_\infty$ norm over the error bounds in \feq{Eq:trianglemean} and the second relation in \feq{eq:errormean1}, one obtains:

+As to the MLMC variance estimate, similar to the assumptions made in the previous equations, one may consider $\Nvhatinf=\max(\VtwoMC(\uhONOt))$ as the normalization constant.
+Thereby, \feq{Eq:vardettri} and the second case in \feq{eq:errorvar1} are rewritten as

-An apriori performance analysis of MLMC mean and variance estimators is done by the so-called screening test in which a fixed number of 50 samples is considered over four levels of meshes. \ffigs{Fig:meanscreening}{Fig:varscreening} show the overview of corresponding results.
-Note that the results portrayed here are related only to a certain common node which corresponds to the maximum total displacement value at level $\meshlevel=0$.
-The top left and right plots in \ffig{Fig:meanscreening} show the behaviour of logarithmic MC mean and variance of quantities $\uu_{\h_\meshlevel,50}^{(t)}$ and $Y_{\h_\meshlevel,50}^{(t)}$ at each level $\meshlevel$.
-The decay in $\muMC(Y_{\h_\meshlevel,50}^{(t)})$ describing the deterministic convergence and $\htwoMC(Y_{\h_\meshlevel,50}^{(t)})$ signifying stochastic convergence are certainly evident.
-On the other hand, the quantities $\muMC(\uu_{\h_\meshlevel,50}^{(t)})$ and $\htwoMC(\uu_{\h_\meshlevel,50}^{(t)})$ stay approximately constant at all values of $\meshlevel$, as assumed in \fsec{MLMC}.
-The graph at the bottom displays the logarithmic computational time $\costlevel$ on each mesh level $\meshlevel$.
-The corresponding values of $\costlevel$ are obtained by recording the timings for the considered 50 screening samples on a 2.3GHz Intel Core i5 processor with 8GB RAM by taking the average.
-As results show, computing becomes more expensive as the mesh refinement $l$ increases.
+Following this, \ffig{Fig:meanscreening} shows an overview of the corresponding results.
+Note that the normalization constants $\Nmhatinf$ and $\Nvhatinf$ for the screening test are also set by 50 initial samples; \rvst{however, during the implementation of the MLMC method, the estimates of both constants are progressively updated as additional samples become available}.
+The top left and right plots show the behaviour of the logarithm of ratios defined in \feqs{Eq:convNT}{Eq:convNTvar}.
+The deterministic decay of difference terms $\max|\muMC(\Yl)|$ and $\max(\Zl)$ can be seen.
+A stochastic convergence of the quantities $\max(\htwoMC(\Yl))$ and $\max({\VltwoMC})$ is also shown in the second plot.
+Interestingly, one may notice that both the convergences (deterministic and stochastic) pertaining to mean and variance estimates decay in a similar manner.
+On the other hand, in the top left plot, the quantities $\max(\muMC(\UhlNO))$ and $\max(\htwoMC(\UhlNO))$ stay approximately constant at all values of $\meshlevel$.
+Similarly, on the right hand side, the entities $\max(\htwoMC(\UhlNO))$ and $\max(\VtwoMC(\UhlNO))$ are also approximately constant for varying values of $\meshlevel$---which meets the assumption for consideration of standardizing factors $\Nmhat$ and $\Nvhat$ on coarse mesh $\meshlevel=0$ made in \fsecs{MLMC}{MLMCvar}.
+Furthermore, the logarithmic computational time of running one sample $\costlevel$ on each mesh level $\meshlevel$ is shown at the bottom.
+The corresponding values are obtained by recording the timings for the 50 considered screening samples on a 2.3GHz Intel Core i5 processor with 8GB of RAM and taking the average.
+As the results show, computing becomes more expensive as the mesh refinement increases.